 - ½ cup unsweetened cocoa powder

-- 1 tsp. baking powder
+- 1 ½ teaspoons baking powder

-- ½ tsp. baking soda
+- ½ teaspoon baking soda

-- ½ tsp. salt
+- ½ teaspoon salt

-- 1 cup mashed very ripe banana (2-3 bananas)
+- 1 cup mashed very ripe banana 3 medium bananas

 - 2 large eggs

-- 1 tsp. vanilla
+- 1 teaspoon vanilla

-- 2 ½ ounces (½ cup) semi-sweet chocolate chips
+- ½ cup chocolate chips

 This site contains affiliate links.
-If you make a purchase through these links, I may receive a small commission.
+If you make a purchase through these links, I may receive a small commission, at no extra cost to you.
 Thank you for supporting Kristine's Kitchen!